ChristianSi/lytspel/files.md

 To run the tests, type `make` within the directory.
 Alternatively, you can invoke `make` (or `make allpytests`) in the root directory (one level up), which will run these tests as well as other tests and checks.

+## webfiles Directory

+This directory contains the content of several pages shown by the web app and the source code of the website's favicon.
+For details on how the favicon was designed and integrated, see **NOTE.md** (within the directory).